gizmo385/discord.clj/README.md

 The goal is to implement a [fully-compliant](https://gist.github.com/meew0/bbbbd5348967dee5f7e84c0cd58983fd) Discord API wrapper.
 This library is heavily influenced by [discord.py](https://github.com/Rapptz/discord.py).
 I'm working on constantly improving the feature set in this library would welcome contributors who want to help make that a reality :)!

+## Documentation

+For documentation, please check [the wiki](https://github.com/gizmo385/discord.clj/wiki), where I'm compiling tutorials on the various features available in discord.clj!

 ## Installation

 The library is available on Clojars [here](https://clojars.org/discord.clj).
 You can install it using any of the following methods: